advancedresearch/advancedresearch.github.io/blog/2020-11-21-levenshtein-heuristic-in-poi.md

 The expression `x0 + x1 + x2 + x3` is constructed similarly to a linked list (sort of).

 The left-most expression functions as a "tail" that pattern matches anywhere in the expression.
-Keeping the left-most expression fixed makes it possible to manipulate the expression at any depth, instead of manipulating only at the leafs.
+Keeping the left-most expression fixed on both sides makes it possible to manipulate the expression at any depth, instead of manipulating only at the leafs.

 ### Future improvements